asjadnaqvi/stata-geoboundary/README.md

 ## Citation guidelines
 Software packages take countless hours of programming, testing, and bug fixing.
-If you use this package, then a citation would be highly appreciated.
-Suggested citations:
+If you use this package, then a citation would be highly appreciated:

-*in BibTeX*
+Click here for the latest [SSC citation](https://ideas.repec.org/c/boc/bocode/s459154.html).

+otherwise the following BibTeX citation can be used:

 ```BibTeX
 @software{sankey,